SCHOOL WIDE PROCEDURES

 KSL 1160 AM/FM is our Emergency Broadcast system.
 Parents should tune to this station for emergency information.

 SCHOOL EMERGENCY PLANS contain measures which assure adequate supervision of children during an emergency which may occur during school hours.
-The school specific emergency plans are available by request.
+The school’s specific emergency plans are available by request.
 Each classroom contains Emergency Kits to keep students warm and dry during an evacuation.
 Kits also contain a small portion of food, water and other emergency supplies.
 If it becomes necessary to evacuate the building while school is in session such as inclement weather, students will go to an alternate site.
-The first site is the Dan Peterson School.
-The second is the LDS chapel on 300 North 900 East.
+The first site is the AF Hospital.
 If the weather is good, students will remain on the grounds at Barratt and will remain with their assigned classes in their assigned areas.
 Students will not be permitted to leave unless they are checked out by a parent or responsible adult.
 A command post will be located at the flag pole area to assist parents in locating and securing their children.

 In most cases field trips will be considered as part of the academic program, with all students participating.
 However, because of special circumstances, some students may not be able to participate.
 Students who are not allowed to participate will be assigned to another teacher for the instruction time during the field trip.